 “The probable is that which for the most part happens.”

 “Risk comes from not knowing what you’re doing.”

-Commingled investment funds and alternative investment strategies, including hedge funds, private debt and equity, infrastructure and venture capital, are often the largest type of investment in global portfolios, such as pensions and endowments.
+Alternative investment strategies include hedge funds, private debt and equity, infrastructure and venture capital, and are often the largest allocations in global pension and endowment portfolios.
 These can be complex investments.

 The challenge for investors is the extensive due diligence necessary to benefit from alternative strategies.
-A lack of available resources can mean higher risks or lower returns for investors.
+A lack of available resources can mean higher risks or lower returns.
 This is where we come in.

 Since inception in 2013, we have worked on over 130 projects for our clients, covering investments in both liquid and private markets.
 Our work has taken us to 14 cities in eight countries in Europe, the Americas and Asia.
 We work globally.

 We provide endowments, pensions and wealth managers of all types with the necessary due diligence to allocate with confidence to alternative investments strategies.

 Ideas, unlike physical processes, do not experience diminishing marginal returns.
 Imagine an investment team freed of mind-numbing routine and focused instead on creativity and idea generation.